 - Princess Merida — Brave (2012): First Pixar character to be a "Disney Princess".
 She is something of a Rebellious Princess, refusing to marry a man just because he won a contest, which one has to admit is not a good method to find a suitable husband for your daughter.
 She makes everything better for the princes of the neighbouring countries, who weren't very keen on marrying a stranger because of "tradition", either.

-- Princess Anna — Frozen (2013): One of two princesses of the movie.
+- Princess Anna — Frozen (2013): One of two princesses in the movie.
 Having grown up very sheltered due to an accident in her childhood, she strongly identifies with the princess stereotype.
 She gets better, though, and eventually saves the country.
 In a way.

-- Queen Elsa — Frozen (2013): Elsa being the first "Disney Princess" to actually be crowned a queen pretty early in the movie.
+- Queen Elsa — Frozen (2013): Elsa is the first "Disney Princess" to actually be crowned a queen pretty early in the movie.
 True to the trope, once she's crowned queen, she causes some trouble.

 - The reason the Disney Animated Canon is stuffed with princesses is actually because they draw so much on fairy tales... but as of the 1990s, they centered merchandising on the princess characters, and you know the rest.
-Actually, only some of the princess characters got in; those that had bit parts, were from unpopular movies, or just weren't as merchandisable were shoved in the back.
+Actually, only some of the princess characters got in; those that had bit parts, were from unpopular movies, or just weren't as marketable were shoved in the back.
 And they've tried a few times to add non-royals into the line, despite Mulan, Esmeralda, and Alice definitely not being princesses, either to ease concerns that the classic pantheon wasn't dynamic and/or integrated enough (Mulan being the best Action Girl they could use, since they didn't have one) or to fill out various storybooks, music albums, etc. Pocahontas, another honorary member of the group, actually is, but might not have been considered "classic" when the line was introduced.
 (That, or her clothes aren't considered pretty enough.)
 Naturally, this was somewhat referenced in Kingdom Hearts, where those who qualified as "Princesses of Heart" just happened to be popular characters on both sides of the Pacific.
 Alice, a non-princess, was in fact added to the list, with the thin justification that she becomes a queen in the original books (and as foreshadowing that another seemingly normal character is also one).
-Ariel was in fact removed from the list for Kingdom Hearts, probably because, as a mermaid, she wouldn't be able to leave Atlantica to interact with the larger plot, but she gets to be an Action Girl Guest Star Party Member.
+Ariel was in fact removed from the list for Kingdom Hearts, probably because, as a mermaid, she wouldn't be able to leave Atlantica to interact with the larger plot, but she gets to be an Action Girl Guest-Star Party Member.

 - Other commonly forgotten Disney princesses (or queens) include Eilonwy, Tiger Lily, Kidagakash (who inherits the throne in the denouement), Maid Marian (mentioned in the film to be King Richard's niece), and Nala (by marriage to Simba).
 If you stretch, you can also include Jane (queen of the jungle), Alice (who becomes a queen in the chess sense in Through the Looking Glass), and Megara (who originally was a daughter of King Chreon).